patbenatar/crevasse/README.md

 ##### Code highlighter theme

-The previewer uses the "solarized-light" as its default code highlighting theme.
+The previewer uses "solarized-light" as its default code highlighting theme.
 However, you can load in any theme supported by Rianbow.js.
 [See available themes](https://github.com/ccampbell/rainbow/tree/master/themes)

 ### Support for flexible dimensions